Restoration of mind and body through deep relaxation (using props)

 Benefits of Restorative Yoga

-· Increases the ability to be present in the moment
+- Increases the ability to be present at the moment

 Are you looking to incorporate healthy movement into your lifestyle this 2019?